xbeat/Machine-Learning/README.md

 Cross-Validation: Ensuring Model Generalization

 Cross-validation is a powerful technique used to assess how well a machine learning model generalizes to unseen data.
 It involves splitting the dataset into multiple subsets, training the model on some subsets, and testing it on others.
 This process helps to identify overfitting and provides a more reliable estimate of the model's performance.

+## Pearson Correlation in Python

+Introduction to Pearson Correlation

+Pearson correlation, also known as Pearson's r, is a statistical measure that quantifies the strength and direction of the linear relationship between two continuous variables.
+It ranges from -1 to +1, where -1 indicates a perfect negative correlation, +1 indicates a perfect positive correlation, and 0 indicates no linear correlation.

 ## BOND Aligning LLMs with Best-of-N Distillation